beetbox/beets/docs/plugins/bucket.rst

 ==============

-The ``bucket`` plugin helps you keep a balanced files tree for your library by gathering your files into buckets folders representing ranges.
+The ``bucket`` plugin helps you keep a balanced files tree for your library by grouping your files into buckets folders representing ranges.
 This kind of files organization is usually used to classify your music by periods (eg *1960s*, *1970s* etc), or to divide bloated folders into smaller subfolders by grouping albums/artist alphabetically (eg *A-F*, *G-M*, *N-Z*).